-- Poor Customer Service — It’s not uncommon for questions to go unanswered for weeks, or problems not resolved.
+- Poor Customer Service — It’s not uncommon for questions to go unanswered for weeks or to have problems never resolved.

-- Intrusive Ads — Ads are displayed in various parts of the site selling you a financial service related to your profile.
+- Intrusive Ads — Ads are displayed in various parts of the site, trying to sell you a financial service related to your profile.
 The ads are numerous and constant, which leaves a bad taste in a lot of users’ mouths.

 For those who are fed up with Mint, there are many alternatives waiting for you to give them a spin.
-Many of the Mint.com alternatives have developed features that make Mint seem like a toy.
+Many of the alternatives have developed features that make Mint seem like a toy.
 There are other options that might fit better, depending on your goals and preferences.
-In the list, we’ve linked to our product review as well.
+In the following list, we’ve linked to our product reviews.

 If you are looking for a finance web-based app that focuses on investing, this is what we recommend.
 In fact, we have it on our list of the best investment apps.